google/comprehensive-rust/exerciser/README.md

 # exerciser

-This is a tool to generate templates for exercises from the Markdown source.
-Given a Markdown file with one or more sections like:
+This is an mdBook renderer to generate templates for exercises from the Markdown source.
+Given a Markdown file `example.md` with one or more sections like:

 ````markdown
 <!-- File src/main.rs -->